Will Congress act on guns after Sandy Hook, Buffalo, Uvalde?

 Despite mounting mass shootings in communities nationwide — two in the past two weeks alone, including Tuesday in Texas and the racist killing of Black shoppers at a Buffalo, New York, market 10 days earlier — lawmakers have been unwilling to set aside their differences and buck the gun lobby to work out any compromise.

 Even the targeting of their own failed to move Congress to act.
-Former Rep. Gabrielle Giffords, D-Ariz., was shot in the head at a Saturday morning event outside a Tucson grocery store, and several Republican lawmakers on a congressional baseball team were shot during morning practice.
+Former Rep. Gabrielle Giffords, D-Ariz., was shot in the head at a Saturday morning event outside a Tucson grocery store in 2011, and several Republican lawmakers on a congressional baseball team were shot years later during morning practice.

-"The conclusion is the same," said Sen. Cory Booker, D-N.J.
-"I'm not seeing any of my Republican colleagues come forward right now and say, 'Here's a plan to stop the carnage.'
-So this is just normal now, which is ridiculous."
+“The conclusion is the same,” said Sen. Cory Booker, D-N.J.
+“I’m not seeing any of my Republican colleagues come forward right now and say, ‘Here’s a plan to stop the carnage.’"

+It’s “nuts to do nothing about this,” Sen. Mark Kelly, D-Ariz., Giffords’ husband, said Wednesday using an expletive.

+Republicans quickly pushed forward a bill championed by Sen. Ron Johnson of Wisconsin that would create a nationwide database of school safety practices.
+But Schumer objected to its immediate consideration, vowing a much broader debate and votes.

 Pleading with his colleagues for a compromise, Murphy said he was reaching out to the two Texas Republican senators, John Cornyn and Ted Cruz, and had called fellow Democratic Sen. Joe Manchin who authored the bill that failed after Sandy Hook.